CPU Scheduling in Operating Systems

-When using a computer or mobile device, many tasks run at the same time, like opening apps, playing music, or downloading files.
-The operating system manages all these activities to keep the system running smoothly.
-One of the key functions that helps manage this is CPU scheduling in operating system.
-It selects which task gets access to the CPU at the right moment, ensuring that all processes run efficiently.
-By using CPU scheduling in operating system, the system can handle multiple tasks without slowing down or crashing.
-In this blog, you will learn what CPU scheduling in operating systems is, why it is important, its types, and the advantages and disadvantages of each type in detail
+When you use a computer or mobile device, many tasks run at the same time, such as opening apps, playing music, or downloading files.
+The operating system manages these activities to keep everything running smoothly.
+One important way it does this is through CPU scheduling.
+This process decides which task gets CPU time at the right moment so the system stays fast and responsive.
+In this blog, you will learn what CPU scheduling is, why it matters, the different types of scheduling, and the advantages and disadvantages of each

 Table of Contents: